kBeliczynski/umcs-asd1/README.md

-this folder contains projects from the subject: algorithms and data structures.
+This folder contains solutions to the exercises from first part of algorithms and data structures course.
 These are my first written algorithms.
-Comments and variables written in Polish
+Comments and variables written in Polish.